ABOUT US

 Jose Magaña

-José Magaña is the Executive Director – Bay Area for Latinos for Education.
+José Magaña is the Executive Director, Bay Area for Latinos for Education.
 In this role, he is overseeing the expansion of programs into the Bay Area.

-José has championed several equity-focused policies in the Bay Area through his role as Board President on the San José Unified Board of Education.
-His career began as a kindergarten teacher through Teach for America, and he has served in various roles for City Year San José/Silicon Valley, BookNook, and the Library and Education Commission for the City of San José.
-He has an undergraduate degree from University of California – Santa Barbara, a master’s in governance from the California School Boards Association, and a certificate of education finance from Georgetown University’s McCourt School of Public Policy.
+José began his professional career in education as a kindergarten teacher through Teach for America.
+José has an undergraduate degree from University of California – Santa Barbara, a master’s in governance from the California School Boards Association, and a certificate of education finance from Georgetown University’s McCourt School of Public Policy.

 José Magaña